-- Be between the ages of 21 and 44 at the time of hire.
+- Be at least 21 years of age at the time of hire.

-- Possess accredited high school diploma or G.E.D.
+- Possess an accredited high school diploma or G.E.D.

 - Be of good moral character.

 - Be able to perform all of the essential functions of a police officer.

 - Be legal to work in the U.S. and able to meet I-9 requirements.

 - Pass a background check to meet minimal department standards.

 - Complete an application and history screening process.